Peter W. Mullin: Philanthropy

 An avid car collector, Mullin established the Mullin Automotive Museum in Oxnard, California, in 2010.
-Additionally, he serves as the president of the American Bugatti Club.
-He is also a member of the Bugatti Trust.
-He serves on the Advisory Boards of the Autry National Center and the Guggenheim Foundation.
-He serves on the board of trustees of the Good Samaritan Hospital, a hospital affiliated with the University of Southern California.
-He also serves as the chairman of the Music Center Foundation, the fundraising arm of the Los Angeles Music Center.
+Additionally, he served as the president of the American Bugatti Club.
+He was also a member of the Bugatti Trust.
+He served on the Advisory Boards of the Autry National Center and the Guggenheim Foundation.
+He served on the board of trustees of the Good Samaritan Hospital, a hospital affiliated with the University of Southern California.
+He also served as the chairman of the Music Center Foundation, the fundraising arm of the Los Angeles Music Center.

-Mullin has supported colleges and universities.
+Mullin supported colleges and universities.
 He formerly served as the chair of the board of trustees of Occidental College.
 He also served on the board of trustees of the California Institute of Technology.
 He has served on the board of visitors of the UCLA Anderson School of Management since 1990.
 He pledged a US$5 million donation to Anderson in 1999.
 As a result, the Mullin Management Commons at UCLA was named in his honor.
 Moreover, Mullin has served on the board of trustees of the Art Center College of Design in Pasadena since 2011.
 With his wife, he donated US$15 million to the Art Center in 2013.

-Mullin has supported Roman Catholic charities.
-He serves on the board of Paulist Productions.
-Additionally, he serves on the board of trustees of the Saint John's Health Center, a Roman Catholic hospital in Santa Monica, California, where the Mullin Plaza and the Mullin Gardens were named in his honor in 2013.
+Mullin supported Roman Catholic charities.
+He served on the board of Paulist Productions.
+Additionally, he served on the board of trustees of the Saint John's Health Center, a Roman Catholic hospital in Santa Monica, California, where the Mullin Plaza and the Mullin Gardens were named in his honor in 2013.
 With his wife and The Angell Foundation, he has also supported a program of Roman Catholic scholars at the Institute for Advanced Catholic Studies of the USC Dornsife College for Letters, Arts and Sciences.

-Mullin is a Knight of Malta and a Knight of Saint Gregory.
+Mullin was a Knight of Malta and a Knight of Saint Gregory.

+In 2018, Mullin attempted to open a classic car museum in England, situated at Enstone Airfield, West Oxfordshire.
+Plans for the museum were approved by the District Council in 2019, although in 2022 Mullin submitted altered plans, which are still awaiting approval.

-Personal life
+Personal life and death

-Mullin and his wife Merle reside in Brentwood, a suburb on the West side of Los Angeles.
-They have six children between them.
-They own a property in Umbria, Italy, where they make "olive oil, wine, honey, and raise Cinta Senese pigs for prosciutto."
+Mullin and his wife Merle resided in Brentwood, a suburb on the West side of Los Angeles.
+They had six children between them.
+While he didn't enjoy driving, she loved to drive.
+They owned property in Umbria, Italy, where they made "olive oil, wine, honey, and raised Cinta Senese pigs for prosciutto."

-Mullin inducted into the Confrérie des Chevaliers du Tastevin in 1990.
+Mullin was inducted into the Confrérie des Chevaliers du Tastevin in 1990.

-He won Best of Show at the Pebble Beach Concours d'Elegance in 2011.
+Mullin won Best of Show at the Pebble Beach Concours d'Elegance in 2011.

+Peter W. Mullin died in Big Sur on September 18, 2023, at the age of 82.